The University of Arkansas for

 One of the PDC's biggest energy saving features is its central energy plant, which serves the PDC as a district energy plant.
 This new energy plant has a state-of-the-art heat pump chiller system, which utilizes technology from the Middle East and was the first of its kind built in the United States.
 In addition to new high efficiency chillers and boilers, new efficient cooling towers and VFDs also accompanied the energy plant.
 The energy plant also has diesel back-up generators capable of providing energy for 48 hours without the need to refuel.
 This energy plant operates under an OIS (Optional Interruption of Service) partnership with Entergy Arkansas.
 Under this partnership, the energy plant will remove itself from the local energy grid during peak times and be self-sufficient for its energy needs.
 In return for this partnership, Entergy provides significant discounts on energy rates.
 The energy plant also provides hot water for use by the occupants and guests of the PDC.
 This state-of-the-art energy plant has provided significant energy savings for both the PDC and the entire UAMS campus.

 Energy management for the PDC and the UAMS campus is assisted by TME, Inc., the campus energy consultants.
 TME provided great insight and planning for the energy savings achieved through the design and implementation of the new energy plant and other energy efficiency initiatives.

-Please note: Narrative information in this profile has been provided by University of Arkansas for Medical Sciences or a representative of this facility.
+Please note: Narrative information in this profile has been provided by UAMS or a representative of this facility.
 Other building information was verified and submitted to EPA at the time of application.
 Building energy performance, operating characteristics, and ownership/management may be subject to change over time.

 Year(s) Labeled (Rating):